casperleerink/yifan-gong/src/pages/video-performances/doii.md

 <div class="lines-1"></div>

-# Synopsis
+# Synopsis (Short)

 <div class="lines-1"></div>

+DoII is an experimental short with postmodern dance sequences presented in it.
+It tells a story about domestic abuse, dual personality and ego.
+The two main characters, the doll called Aris and Chain, are two-in-one.
+Originating from a Chain's monologue, the narrative seems still to be a monologue but is way more than a monologue now.

+<div class="lines-1"></div>

+# Synopsis (Long)

+<div class="lines-1"></div>

 This short film is actually a monologue.
-The main character, Chain, is a young freshman who has been living with their best friend, a doll called Aris, since they was born.
+The main character, Chain, is a young freshman who has been living with their best friend, a doll called Aris, since they were born.
 Besides Aris, Chain also lives with their father and their sister.
 Because Chain’s mother died in dystocia, the father became a violent control freak.
-The sister is also indifferent, as in her mind, it is Chain’s fault for their mother’s death.
+The sister is also indifferent since it is Chain’s fault for their mother’s death in her mind.
 Chain has suffered from domestic violence and the lack of family’s love for such a long time and gradually becomes psychologically disordered.
 The tragedy seems to happen again as Chain grows up.
 Note: Both of the two characters, Chain and Aris, are non-binary.
 The main actor (the dancer) and the director are identified as gay men.

 <div class="lines-1"></div>